Our Mission

 Our Approach

-We are committed to stabilizing the rapid decline mangrove and seagrasses and restoring the coverage of these critical habitats to historic levels.
+We are committed to stabilizing the rapid decline of mangrove and seagrasses and restoring the coverage of these critical habitats to historic levels.
 We are doing this by engaging government agencies, NGOs, local businesses, guides, scientists, and passionate residents to develop a sustainable, community-led approach towards long-term preservation.
 Using evidence-based, scientific methods to mitigate wave activity, combined with educating the public on how to be stewards of their public wilderness areas, we believe we can secure the future health of the ecosystem and ensure that outdoor enthusiasts of all forms can enjoy these areas for generations to come.

 Loxahatchee River